Tegowalik/LEGO-Switch-Controller/README.md

 ### Powered Up Configuration Part
 Depending on your actual switch layout, you need to add a few lines to the program right below the line `# configure your switch layout here`.

 The following examples should cover the most important switch-sensor-motor-combinations.
 You might need to make little changes (like changing the used sensor type, port or parameter values).
-The provided *Easy Code* is a minimal working code example for the given setup.
-The *Advanced Code* shows which parameters can be used to modify the behaviour.
+Note that depending on your specific train layout some parameters might need to be adjusted as explained in the [Special Features](#Special Features) section.

 <table>
 <tr>
-  <td>Description </td> <td>Picture </td> <td>Easy Code </td> <td>Advanced Code</td>
+  <td>Description </td> <td>Picture </td> <td>Easy Code </td>
 </tr>
 <tr>
   <td>1 Sensor + 1 Switch </td> <td>TODO</td>